 The Baths of Diocletian and the National Roman Museum

 In 1899, the National Roman Museum moved into the Baths of Diocletian.
-The museum aims to bring together and display ancient sculptures and work of arts discovered in the Italian capital and its surroundings.
+The museum aimed to bring together ancient works and sculptures discovered in the Italian capital and its surroundings.

-Over the years, the collections were enriched to such an extent that the Baths became too cramped to store and exhibit all the collections of the National Roman Museum.
+The collections were enriched over the years to such an extent that the Baths of Diocletian became too cramped to store and exhibit all the collections of the National Roman Museum.

 🚃 Termini Station 🚃